 Joint consultant clinics are held in the areas of Orthognathics (joint orthodontic and maxillofacial surgery) and Dysplasia (joint oral medicine and oral maxillofacial surgery).

-In line with the Strategy the inter-disciplinary team and inter hospital collaborative approach to patient care continues to grow.
+The inter-disciplinary team and inter-hospital collaborative approach to patient care continues to grow in line with our strategy.
 In particular developments in the areas of special needs restorative, special care, medically compromised, conscious sedation, prosthetic rehabilitation and dental care for head and neck oncology patients have been prioritised.

 Accident and Emergency Service